| Title: | Dynamic Structural Equation Models |

 No return value, called to provide clean terminal output when calling fitted object in terminal.

-converts SEM arrow notation to model
+read_model converts SEM arrow notation to model describing SEM parameters

-read_model(sem, times, variables, covs = NULL, quiet = FALSE)
+read_model(sem, times, variables, covs = NULL, quiet = FALSE)read_model(sem, times, variables, covs = NULL, quiet = FALSE)

 sem |